 - “Raising Parent Voices”, development and testing of an Advocacy Toolkit to support parents in raising their voices so their views and needs are heard within their country’s health goal-setting agendas.

-The Registry is nearing completion and should be available on the ISA website by March 2021.
-The Toolkit project is being undertaken in partnership with organizations in India (the Postgraduate Institute of Medical Education and Research, Chandigarh) and Kenya (Still A Mum), and will be completed by June 30, 2021.
+The Registry is nearing completion and should be available on the ISA website by October 2021.
+The Toolkit project is being undertaken in partnership with organizations in India (the Public Health Foundation of India, PHFI, and the Postgraduate Institute of Medical Education and Research, Chandigarh, PGIMER) and Kenya (Still A Mum), and will be completed by October 2021.